san650/ember-cli-page-object/guides/components.md

 await form.submit();
 ```

-A result of an action is a `Promise`-like chainable page object node.
+The result of an action is a `Promise`-like chainable page object node.

-Chaining allows to write scenarios in the following way:
+Chaining allows you to write scenarios in the following way:

 ```js
 await form